mmm-team/public-writeups/0ctf2023/mathexam/README.md

 Part 3 was the same as part 2, except this time, we need to connect to `ctf@third`.
-The SSH server on `second` does not allow port forwarding so we once again use bash as a proxy in the same way.
+The SSH server on `second` does not allow port forwarding so we bash to proxy the connection in the same way.

 ## Part 4